 Once you have started the applications you want, remove the Start Application dialog box from your screen by choosing Dismiss to close the window.
 To retrieve the Start Application dialog box, choose Start from the Session Manager window.
-Refer to PC DECwindows Motif Guide for a list of X applications.

 For information about X applications, refer to the applications' documentation.